Angus Council is now managing the issuing and selling of wildfowling permits for Montrose Basin Local Nature Reserve.

 - 1 hour before and 2 hours after sunset

-Reasonable time will be allowed outside the hours quoted to take up and leave wildfowling positions, eg:
+Reasonable time is also allowed outside the shooting period to take up and leave wildfowling positions:

 - Morning - 1 hour walk on and ½ hour walk off